-The PCRC reviews the short-term incentives (STI) for executives and employees annually.
-If the PCRC determines that STI should be made available for executives and/or employees, the cash incentives (bonuses) are payable should the Group achieve pre-determined targets following finalisation and announcement of the full year audited results.
+The PCRC reviews the short-term incentives The Group's long-term incentives (LTI) (STI) for executives and employees annually. rewards executives for high performance If the PCRC determines that STI should be made available for executives and/or employees, the cash incentives (bonuses) are payable should the Group achieve predetermined targets following finalisation and announcement of the full year audited results.
 Using value creation targets ensures variable awards are only available when value has been created for shareholders and when profit is consistent with the business plan.

 The PCRC considers the appropriate targets and KPIs to link the STI plan and the level of payout if targets are met.
 This includes setting any maximum payout under the STI plan, and minimum levels of performance to trigger payment of STI.

 For the year ended 2 July 2023, the PCRC had determined that KMP-level executives would be eligible for an STI plan of up to 1/3 of fixed remuneration (in addition to their long-term or equity-based incentive) if growth in underlying EBITDA was achieved for FY23.

-As a result of the Group's performance and relevant hurdles not being met, no amount is payable to the KMPs as STI in FY23.
+As a result of the Group's performance and relevant hurdles not being met, no amount is results in February 2023 and reflecting on payable to the KMPs as STI in FY23.